McLaren: 2015–2017: Return to Honda engines

 In February 2017, McLaren signed Lando Norris to their Young Driver Programme.

-Alonso did not take part in the 2017 Monaco Grand Prix as he was participating in the Indianapolis 500.
-Instead Jenson Button returned for the one race as his replacement.
+Alonso did not take part in the 2017 Monaco Grand Prix as he was participating in the Indianapolis 500, being replaced by Jenson Button.
+Button retired from the race on lap 57 after suffering terminal damage, having hit the Sauber of Pascal Wehrlein.
 McLaren finished 2017 9th with 30 points in total.